sirauronmach3/Realm-Status-Checker/README.md

 # Realm-Status-Checker
 GETs realm status from Blizzard API.
-Supports automating a checker with intention to
+Supports automating a checker with intention to put into a web or phone based application.

 # Privacy Policy
 This application stores no data remotely.
 All data is pulled onto the device which runs it and can be deleted by the user in control of that device.